High Court of Australia: Formation of the court

-The High Court was not immediately established after Australia came into being.
-Some members of the First Parliament, including Sir John Quick, then one of the leading legal experts in Australia, opposed legislation to set up the court.
+The High Court was not immediately established after the Commonwealth of Australia came into being on 1 January 1901.
+Some members of the first Parliament, including Sir John Quick, then one of the leading legal experts in Australia, opposed legislation to set up the court.
 Even H. B. Higgins, who was himself later appointed to the court, objected to setting it up, on the grounds that it would be impotent while Privy Council appeals remained, and that in any event there was not enough work for a federal court to make it viable.

 The then Attorney-General Alfred Deakin introduced the Judiciary Bill to the House of Representatives in 1902.
 Prior efforts had been continually delayed by opponents in the parliament, and the success of the bill is generally attributed to Deakin's passion and persistence.
 Deakin proposed that the court be composed of five judges, specially selected to the court.
-Opponents instead proposed that the court should be made up of state Supreme Court justices, taking turns to sit on the High Court on a rotation basis, as had been mooted at the Constitutional Conventions a decade before.
+Opponents instead proposed that the court should be made up of state supreme court justices, taking turns to sit on the High Court on a rotation basis, as had been mooted at the Constitutional Conventions a decade before.
 Deakin eventually negotiated amendments with the opposition, reducing the number of judges from five to three, and eliminating financial benefits such as pensions.

 At one point, Deakin threatened to resign as Attorney-General due to the difficulties he faced.
-In his three and a half hour second reading speech to the House of Representatives, Deakin said:The federation is constituted by distribution of powers, and it is this court which decides the orbit and boundary of every power...
+In his three and a half hour second reading speech to the House of Representatives, Deakin said,The federation is constituted by distribution of powers, and it is this court which decides the orbit and boundary of every power...
 It is properly termed the keystone of the federal arch...
 The statute stands and will stand on the statute-book just as in the hour in which it was assented to.
 But the nation lives, grows and expands.
 Its circumstances change, its needs alter, and its problems present themselves with new faces.
 [The High Court] enables the Constitution to grow and be adapted to the changeful necessities and circumstances of generation after generation that the High Court operates.

 Deakin's friend, painter Tom Roberts, who viewed the speech from the public gallery, declared it Deakin's "magnum opus".
-The Judiciary Act 1903 was finally passed on 25 August 1903, and the first three justices, Chief Justice Sir Samuel Griffith and Justices Sir Edmund Barton and Richard O'Connor, were appointed on 5 October of that year.
+The Judiciary Act 1903 was finally passed on 25 August 1903, and the first three justices, Chief Justice Sir Samuel Griffith and justices Sir Edmund Barton and Richard O'Connor, were appointed on 5 October of that year.
 On 6 October, the court held its first sitting in the Banco Court in the Supreme Court of Victoria.